sandeep983/PassChecker/README.md

 It is a Password Checker script, it will check and display the count of the given passwords that how many times they are hacked.

+Modules used
+-requests
+-hashlib
+-sys

+Note- Intsall the modules if you need

 What you need?
 -Python3